Kiameow/nuxt_blog/README.md

 try to rebuild my personal blog using nuxt and gsap.

 ### Todo
-1. basic structure
+1. add the real content to home page.
-2. home page
+2. give some style to the pages
-3. blog page
+3. add search function to blogs page.